HeroTools/pager-frontend/CONTRIBUTING.md

 Thank you for your interest in contributing to Pager!
 This guide will help you get started with the development workflow and contribution process.

+Please note that by participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## 🚀 Quick Start

 Pager uses a **fork-and-rebase** workflow.
 All contributors create a fork of the repository and submit pull requests to have their contributions reviewed and accepted.
 We recommend working on feature branches.